-The 11-member Executive Committee brings together operational representatives from the major regions of the world, as well as functional managers who provide expertise to support operations.
+The 10-member Executive Committee brings together operational representatives from the Group's main business lines, as well as functional managers who provide expertise to support operations.

 The Board of Directors strives to ensure that its membership and that of its committees is balanced in terms of independence, experience, skills, professional expertise, international exposure, age and gender.

 Experience, skills and professional expertise are fundamental criteria in the selection of directors, particularly in the fields of B2B2C relationships, digital technology, international experience, finance and corporate social responsibility (CSR).